CQCL/hugr/specification/hugr.md

 There are two classes of type: `AnyType` $\supset$ `CopyableType`.
-Types in these classes are distinguished by whether the runtime values of those types can be implicitly copied or discard (multiple or 0 links from on output port respectively):
+Types in these classes are distinguished by whether the runtime values of those types can be implicitly copied or discarded (multiple or 0 links from on output port respectively):

 - For the broadest class (`AnyType`), the only operation supported is the identity operation (aka no-op, or `lift` - see [Extension Tracking](#extension-tracking) below).
 Specifically, we do not require it to be possible to copy or discard all values, hence the requirement that outports of linear type must have exactly one edge.
 (That is, a type not known to be in the copyable subset).
 All incoming ports must have exactly one edge.